 Information concerning deadline dates, activities, is available on our website or on IMLeagues.
 Please check regularly for further information of benefit to your group.

 Each intramural manager is responsible for providing the link between the intramural program and the students they represent.
 Please set up an information board at your living group and post information concerning meetings, deadlines, activities, schedules, etc. Communicate with your participants and make the program visible.

 - Enter teams and individuals you represent prior to the deadline.
 For the larger living groups (fraternities, sororities, residence hall floors, etc.) it is best for one person to be in charge of entry.
 This person is the intramural manager.
 The manager will then create a team in IMLeagues and will manage the team by adding members to the team roster.

-- Communication with your team members regarding schedule can be done through IMLeagues or the use of the REC*IT mobile app.
+- Communication with your team members regarding schedule can be done through IMLeagues.
 Make sure team participants are aware of their responsibilities.
 Make sure that your team and individuals arrive at the activity playing site and check in with the intramural personnel a minimum of 15 minutes before the contest begins.